Charles De Ketelaere: International career

 In November 2020, De Ketelaere debuted for the Belgian senior squad as a substitute in a loss to Switzerland for the 2020–21 UEFA Nations League.
 On 10 October 2021, he scored his first international goal in the third place playoff match loss to Italy for the Nations League, 2–1.
-In a 2022 FIFA World Cup match against Morocco, De Ketelaere came on as a substitute Michy Batshuayi in the 75th minute.
+In a 2022 FIFA World Cup match against Morocco, De Ketelaere came on as a substitute for Michy Batshuayi in the 75th minute.

+At the 2026 FIFA World Cup, he scored two goals, provided an assist and was named Man of the Match in a 4–1 victory against host nation the United States in the round of 16.
+He scored the equalizing goal in the quarter-final against Spain, although Belgium eventually succumbed to a 2–1 defeat.
+It was the only goal Spain conceded in their ultimately victorious World Cup campaign.
+Hence, he equalled Romelu Lukaku's record of three goals for the most knockout-stage goals by a Belgian player in World Cup history.